SCART: Simulation of Cyber Attacks for Real-Time: Simulation Methodology

 To facilitate a more comprehensive understanding of our experimental setup, we present in Fig. \ref{fig:archOverview} a diagrammatic representation of the communication channels involved.
-Specifically, the green arrows denote the original communication paths, while the yellow arrows indicate the changes made by our setup.
-The gray arrows represent the output of the setup, while the purple arrows signify its input.
-Lastly, the black arrows denote the communication interface established between the simulator and the navigator.
+Specifically, the green arrows represent the original communication paths, while the yellow arrows indicate the changes made by our setup.
+The gray arrows show the setup's output, while the purple arrows signify its input.
+Finally, the black arrows represent the communication interface between the simulator and the Navigator.